International Committee of the Red Cross: Acceptance of Magen David Adom

-From its inception in 1930 until 2006, the Magen David Adom organization, the Israeli equivalent to the Red Cross, was not accepted as part of the Federation, as it used the Star of David, which the ICRC refused to recognize as an acceptable symbol.
-This meant that although Arab ambulances would be protected by the ICRC, Israeli ambulances would not.
-In May 2000, Bernadine Healy, the President of the American Red Cross, wrote: "The international committee's feared proliferation of symbols is a pitiful fig leaf, used for decades as the reason for excluding the Magen David Adom – the Shield (or Star) of David."
-In protest over the ICRC's perceived anti-Israel discrimination, the ARC withdrew its financial support.
-In 2005, at a meeting of nations party to the Geneva convention, the ICRC adopted the new Red Crystal.
-Magen David Adom then centred the Star of David sign inside the newly accepted signage, and in 2006 was accepted as a full member.
-Yonatan Yagodovsky, director of MDA's fundraising department, said in an article published in October 2011 that "MDA will continue to use its emblem and logo, and no one ever asked us to take it off."
+From its inception in 1930 until 2006, the Magen David Adom organization, the Israeli equivalent to the Red Cross, was not accepted as part of the Federation, as it used the Star of David, which the ICRC refused to accept as a protective symbol due to its ostensibly religious symbolism in a country marred by ethno-religious conflicts.
+This meant that although ambulances operated by Red Crescent societies were protected by the Geneva Conventions, those displaying the Star of David were not.
+In protest over the ICRC's stance, the American Red Cross withdrew its financial support.
+In 2005, at a meeting of nations party to the Geneva Conventions, the ICRC adopted a new symbol called Red Crystal.
+Magen David Adom then reworked their symbol by placing the Star of David sign inside the Red Crystal shape, following which it was accepted as a full member of the Movement in 2006.

 International relationships

 The ICRC prefers to engage states directly and relies on low-key and confidential negotiations to lobby for access to prisoners of war and improvement in their treatment.
 Its findings are not available to the general public but are shared only with the relevant government.
 This is in contrast to related organizations like Doctors Without Borders and Amnesty International who are more willing to expose abuses and apply public pressure to governments.
 The ICRC reasons that this approach allows it greater access and cooperation from governments in the long run.

 When granted only partial access, the ICRC takes what it can get and keeps discreetly lobbying for greater access.
 In the era of apartheid South Africa, it was granted access to prisoners like Nelson Mandela serving sentences, but not to those under interrogation and awaiting trial.
 After his release, Mandela publicly praised the Red Cross.

-The presence of respectable aid organizations can make weak regimes appear more legitimate, according to Fiona Terry, head of ICRC’s operational research centre.
+The presence of respectable aid organizations can make weak regimes appear more legitimate, according to Fiona Terry, head of ICRC's operational research centre.
 Terry contends that "this is particularly true of [the] ICRC, whose mandate, reputation, and discretion imbue its presence with a particularly affirming quality."
 Recognizing this power, the ICRC can pressure weak governments to change their behaviour by threatening to withdraw.
 As mentioned above, Nelson Mandela acknowledged that the ICRC compelled better treatment of prisoners and had leverage over his South African captors because "avoiding international condemnation was the authorities' main goal."